front-end-foundations/7-ajax-11ty/readme.md

 <h2>Home</h2>
 ```

 The material at the top between the `---`s is called [frontmatter](https://www.11ty.io/docs/data-frontmatter/) as uses `Yaml` (Yet Another Markup Language) syntax.
+It can also be written in JSON.

 Add to layout.html:

 `<h1>{{ pageTitle }}</h1>`

-Extend the frontmatter in index.html:
+Extend the frontmatter in `index.html`:

 ```html
 ---